cmayer/DeepNNPhylogeny/README.md

 # DeepNNPhylogeny
-A Deep Neural Networks for phylogenetic tree reonstructions.
+In this project we develop Deep Neural Networks for phylogenetic tree reconstructions.
 Currently it is limited to quartet trees.
 On quartet trees it performs in most cases as good as the maximum likelihood method.

+This repository contains the software for training und using neural networks for the following tasks:
+- model prediction for nucleotide alignments
+- topology prediction for nucleotide alignments
+- model prediction for amino acid alignments
+- topology prediction for amino acid alignments

-## Setup using the Anaconda package manager:
+## Installing required software using the Anaconda package manager:
 First create a conda environment for your tensorflow module:
 ```
 conda create --name name_of_the_conda_environment python tensorflow scikit-learn